• Insights

 Say ‘Hi’ to medical AI – Step 1

-5 March 2021 Posted by Wouter Hendrickx Life Sciences
+5 March 2021 Posted by Wouter Hendrickx Artificial intelligence, Life sciences

 There are 5 important steps when getting started with AI in the medical field.
 Here is number 1: Defining the correct problem statement!